-- Family Connection: Provide students with the following sentence starters:

-- Some living things in our home are
+- Family Connection: Provide students with the following sentence starter: - A favourite animal in our home or neighbourhood is .

-- Some nonliving things in our home are

-Have students record the sentence starter in their science journal or agenda and complete it at home.
+Have students record the sentence starter in their Science and Technology Journal or agenda and complete it at home.
 Family members can help students draw and write about this topic.
 Have students share their completed sentences with the class.